benjaminrn1/PL-SQL-FINAL-PROJECT-BENJAMIN-NIYONGIRA-27883/README.md

     CONSTRAINT chk_status CHECK (status IN ('PENDING','PROCESSING','SHIPPED','DELIVERED','CANCELLED'))
 );

--- Create all other tables similarly...
+-- other tables are in tables folder...
 ```

 ### **Data Insertion:**